frequently asked questions

 What happens if I need a spare part?

-Sometimes it is possible to advise what part is needed when you book in, we will recommend you buy the part in preparation for your visit.
-In many cases, we will help you identify the part when you visit so you can buy it to fit yourself or return to another event to work with our volunteers to fit the spare part.
-We can not store items between sessions so you will need to take the broken item away and bring it back next time.
+Sometimes it is possible to advise which part is needed when you book in.
+We will recommend that you buy the part in preparation for your visit.
+In many cases, we will help you identify the part when you visit, so you can buy it to fit yourself or return to another event to work with our volunteers to fit the spare part.
+We cannot store your items between sessions, so you will need to take the broken item away and bring it back next time.

 Can you arrange the disposal of a broken thing?

-We can not arrange for the disposal of broken things so cannot arrange disposal or recycling.
+We can not arrange for the disposal of broken.
+You will need to arrange disposal or recycling for anything that can not be fixed.

 Do you accept broken things to fix and sell to raise money?